-- •Use of the Sequential approach to development means, given the size of the site, development can be placed away from the Flood Zones, with the area affected by the Flood Zones left undeveloped. - Access and egress routes are at risk from both fluvial and surface water flooding; in order to pass the Exception Test, development will need to ensure that safe access and agress can be provided for the lifetime of the development. - Development should also ensure that there is no increase in flood risk that may exacerbate flooding to access/ egress routes - •Broadscale assessment of suitable SuDS has indicated a number of different types may be possible; given the size of the site, the type of SuDS system used is less likely to be limited by the amount of land available for development. - The site is not covered by the Environment Agency's Flood Warning Service.
+- •Use of the Sequential approach means, given the size of the site, development can be placed away from the Flood Zones, with the area affected by the Flood Zones left undeveloped. - The main access and egress routes are affected by surface water flooding in some places, therefore safe access and egress will be required by development, or safe refuge provided if evacuation is not possible during a flood for the lifetime of the development. - Climate change may increase the extent of surface water and fluvial flooding in the future and have the potential to affect routes. - Development should also ensure that there is no increase in flood risk that may exacerbate flooding to access and egress routes - •Broadscale assessment of suitable SuDS has indicated a number of different types may be possible. - The site is not covered by the Environment Agency's Flood Warning Service.
 However, if development is placed outside of the Flood Zones, then access to a Flood Warning would not be required. - The site is not known to benefit from any flood defences.
-Given the size and location of the site, it is possible the site could be used to implement strategic solutions to alleviate flood risk in the urban areas downstream; development should consider the feasibility of including any green corridors or strategic flood risk solutions, depending on the land available.
+Given the size and location of the site, it is possible the site could be used to implement strategic solutions to alleviate flood risk downstream from the drains; development should consider the feasibility of including any strategic flood risk solutions, depending on the land available.